Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Studying in Norway has one major advantage: As in all other Scandinavian countries, there are no tuition fees.
 Combined with high academic standards, Norway offers you a tuition-free educational paradise – a real bonus for your studies abroad!
 If you study in Norway, you only have to pay a small amount between €45 and €60 per semester to the student services organization, which is used, for example, to finance student residences or organize cultural events.
 However, since the 2023/2024 academic year, studying in Norway is no longer without fee for all students worldwide: in order to strengthen the economy in the current crisis, Norway has introduced tuition fees for people who are not from the EU, the EEA, or Switzerland and wish to study in Norway on a permanent basis (i.e., full-time).
 This regulation does not apply to exchange students.
 The tuition fees for these students in Norway vary.
 As a rule, you can expect to pay between 120,000 and 200,000 Norwegian kroner per year (approx. €10,000 – 17,000).

 With Munich Business School (MBS), your dream of studying abroad in Norway can come true!
-At MBS, stays abroad are an integral part of the Bachelor's and Master's programs.
+At MBS, stays abroad are an integral part of the bachelor's and master's programs.
 Here, internationality is not only taught, but also lived.
 Of course, Norway is also represented in MBS's global network of partner universities.
 Get an overview of the universities in Norway where you can study with MBS.

-Ways To Finance Your Studies in Norway
+Ways To Finance Studying in Norway

 Even though there are no tuition fees for studying in Norway, you will of course need to be able to finance your studies abroad.
 This is because studying abroad usually involves higher costs than studying in your home country, due to travel expenses alone.
 Fortunately, there are a number of ways in which you can cover the costs of studying abroad in Norway.
 Here are a few ideas: